cecid/hermes-docs/docs/source/web_service_communication.rst

     </SOAP-ENV:Envelope>
     <!-- Attached payloads... -->

-Descriptions of the elements in the SOAP body are as follows:
+The descriptions of the elements in the SOAP body are as follows:

 +--------------------------+-----------+----------------------------------------------------------------------------------------------+
 | Element                  | Mandatory | Description                                                                                  |